 Now that the warnings are out of the way, here are some suggestions for using edible chamomile:

 - Most people use the blooms, as the bright yellow centers have a mild, apple-like flavor.
 Brown a few crushed or dried chamomile flowers in hot butter, then stir them into oatmeal or other hot cereal.

-- Make chamomile cordial with apple brandy, a small amount of honey and a few fresh or dried chamomile flowers.
-You can also add orange, lemon, overripe berries, cinnamon sticks or even peppercorns.
+- Make chamomile cordial with apple brandy, a small amount of honey, and a few fresh or dried chamomile flowers.
+You can also add orange, lemon, overripe berries, cinnamon sticks, or even peppercorns.
 Allow the mixture to sit overnight to let the flavor develop, then strain.
 Place the cordial in a clean glass bottle or jar and store it in the refrigerator.
-Pour the cordial over ice cream or use it as a glazed on desserts.
+Pour the cordial over ice cream or use it as a glaze on desserts.